 Many bulbs normally send up leaves during late fall and winter.
 No special protection is necessary.

 In the spring, remove the flowers of tulips and daffodils after they fade to prevent seed formation.
 Leave the leaves on the plant for at least six weeks after bloom is finished or until they turn brown.
 This allows the energy from the leaves to build up the bulb for next year’s bloom.
-If you object to the appearance of yellowing leaves, try interplanting bulbs with perennials or summer annuals for camouflage.
+If yellowing leaves are not desired, try interplanting bulbs with perennials or summer annuals for camouflage.
 Be sure not to dig so deeply as to damage the bulbs.